Linuxman-co/auto-vpn/README.md

     `./win-client.sh Client-Name my@email.address`

     The Script will automatically generate a configuration file for this VPN and email it to you!
 (Check your spam)

+2. After installing the OpenVPN Client in Windows, rename the tun interface it creates to OpenVPN so the config works as it should.